JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge funding from ERC Consolidator Grant 771143, from the CHEESE-2p Center of Excellence (funded by EuroHPC-JU) and by the BMBF project DEGREE.

 # References